MicrosoftDocs/azure-docs/articles/container-registry/tutorial-rotate-revoke-customer-managed-keys.md

 # Rotate and Revoke a Customer managed key

 This article is part three in a four-part tutorial series.
 In [part one](tutorial-customer-managed-keys.md), you have an overview of the customer-managed key, their key features, and the considerations before you enable a Customer managed key on your registry.
-In [part two](tutorial-enable-customer-managed-keys.md), you have learnt to enable a Customer managed key using the Azure CLI, Azure portal, or a Resource Manager template.
+In [part two](tutorial-enable-customer-managed-keys.md), you've learned to enable a Customer managed key using the Azure CLI, Azure portal, or a Resource Manager template.
 In this article walks you to rotate a Customer managed key, update key version and revoke the key.

 ## Rotate a Customer managed key